 The business and operational plan (volume 2) applies to the board and outlines how it will invest the money that it raises through levies and other funding sources over a three-year timeframe.

-An implementation plan outlines the 47 actions that the board implements each year.
+An implementation plan outlines the 52 projects that the board implements each year.

 The evidence used to develop the plan

-The plan is supported by a library of evidence (search for AMLR NRM Board).
-This library catalogues the evidence that was used to develop the plan.
+The plan is supported by a library that catalogues the evidence used to develop the plan.
 The library is continually added to as new and better information becomes available.